EmmaSmedley87/general-assembly-projects/README.md

 - Problems with a lot of public APIs, try and resolve this ASAP for future projects.
 - Using Insomnia app to help find a working API.
 - Understanding Bulma more.

-## Problems / Issues

-1. We perhaps were too rigid with wanting to do an wildlife/exotic animal project and should have tried out another API
-2. The API did not actually have a lot of data to pull from.
-3. The API was semi-functioning, so half the data didn't actually work.

 ## Additions moving forwards